Tribal State Collaboration Group

 TSCG has made efforts in many areas focused around partnerships and improving the child welfare system for those Alaska Native or American Indian families who are involved in the system.
 Through out the years TSCG has been able to identify areas to work on together.
 The first area addressed was creating a Tribal/State agreement about how communication would work and what areas of focus there would be.
 Other successes TSCG has had:

-1. Co-creating a ICWA training for all state workers and tribal workers.
+- Co-creating a ICWA training for all state workers and Tribal workers.
 The 2-day specialized training outlines historical trauma, racism, and the Federal ICWA laws.
 It also goes through the life span of case from beginning to end when involved in state custody.

-2. ANFP Unit (Alaska Native Family Preservation) which was an idea brought on through collaborative work between the State of Alaska, the Native village of Eklutna, Cook inlet Tribal Council, and Casey Family Programs.
-This unit is the first of it's kind across the country, where 2 workers from the state, a tribe, and a native organization work on a unit together.
+- ANFP Unit (Alaska Native Family Preservation) which was an idea brought on through collaborative work between the State of Alaska, the Native village of Eklutna, Cook inlet Tribal Council, and Casey Family Programs.
+This unit is the first of it's kind across the country, where 2 workers from the state, a Tribe, and a Native organization work on a unit together.
 The focus is on in-home services with Native families with a goal of helping them never enter into the state system.

-4. Most recently OCS has signed on as a partner with the Central Council of Tlingit and Haida under a grant through the Federal Region X office.
-The work is through the WPIC (Western Pacific Implementation Center) with focus on tribal in-home services and direct services that are culturally consistent with the families we serve.
+- Most recently OCS has signed on as a partner with the Central Council of Tlingit and Haida under a grant through the Federal Region X office.
+The work is through the WPIC (Western Pacific Implementation Center) with focus on Tribal in-home services and direct services that are culturally consistent with the families we serve.

-5. We are proud to say that even though the road from 1994 to present has been long, sometimes hard, and sometimes tenuous, that we have moved forward in addressing disproportionality with our partners from the tribes, native organizations, and community partners.
+We are proud to say that even though the road from 1994 to present has been long, sometimes hard, and sometimes tenuous, that we have moved forward in addressing racial disproportionality with our partners from the Tribes, Alaska Native organizations, and community partners.
 Today the focus of work is on how we work with families by understanding them and where they come from.
-Also, to keep working towards true authentic partnerships and to continue to work system changes to address the disproportionate number of Alaska native families in the state system.
+Also, to keep working towards true authentic partnerships and to continue to work system changes to address the disproportionate number of Alaska Native families in the state system.